 The Guide has a few key updates, many of them similar to the updates made on the Triumph.
 Their new foam, PWRRUN, which replaces EVERUN, is lighter and snappier than the previous midsole material.
 It’s 25 per cent lighter, to be exact, with a more responsive cushioning.
-PWRRUN is still a TPU foam (the same as EVERUN).
+PWRRUN is still an EVA blend (the same as EVERUN).
 The posting through the midsole (which is what puts the shoe in the stability category) is also made of a TPU guidance frame and runs from the middle of the foot through the heel.

-The TPU midsole and posting makes for a very responsive shoe, maybe even more responsive than the Triumph.
-The shoe has good snap it to and was great for an easy day run–but based on how responsive the foam is, I could see the Guide being great on a hard long run as well.
+The EVA midsole and posting makes for a very responsive shoe, maybe even more responsive than the Triumph.
+The shoe has good snap to it and was great for an easy day run–but based on how responsive the foam is, I could see the Guide being great on a hard long run as well.

 The upper also got a pretty significant update, removing the ISO Fit laces that Saucony used on their previous models.
 The company has gone back to a traditional lacing system, and the upper on the Guide is breathable but a little more dense than the upper on previous models, keeping the runner’s foot in place really well.

 The heel collar is similar, keeping it nice and padded to prevent chafing.
 The outsole is also similar to previous models.
 The Guide provides some support for mild over-pronators, but it’s not for the strongest overpronators among us.
 If you’re looking for a high-stability shoe, check out the Saucony Hurricane.